 The results will shed very interesting light on the cognitive processing of speech in the human brain.
-The student will learn an original and sophisticated technique associated with the use of the Phantom system.
-The internship will combine psychophysical experiments and use of various software for piloting the Phantom, driving the experiment and analyzing the results with statistical tools.
+The student will learn an original and sophisticated technique associated with the use of the robotic system.
+The internship will combine psychophysical experiments and use of various software for piloting the robot, driving the experiment and analyzing the results with statistical tools.
 This experiment, if successful, could drive towards further studies and possible developments for speech processing and speech learning.
-The project is part of a larger ERC Project "Speech Unit(e)s" funded by the European Community.
+The project is supported by the multi-laboratory project (Comm4Child) funded by EU Horizon 2020.